plos-clan/multiboot-xmake-template/README.md

 ## About

 The template source code is borrowed from "CP_Kernel".

 Tested by x86 physical machine platform, there are no obvious bugs.

-[**ProjectStruct**](docs/ProjectStruct.md) has some project struct info.

 ## Dependencies